theuserge/TheUserge.github.io/deployment.md

 This Userbot can be deployed with three different ways.
 Which are Heroku, Docker and Legacy way.

-[**Heroku**](https://theuserge.github.io/deployment.html#deploying-with-heroku) - A Free Platform providing developers to test or run their code.
-If you don't have VPS or dont want to deploy local on your system.
-This is the best place to deploy your Userbot for free.

 [**Docker**](https://theuserge.github.io/deployment.html#deploying-with-docker-) - Run the Userbot in an isolated application that doesn't interfere to the system but uses your same system hardware and internet.
 You Just have to fill mandatory vars and 2-3 line commands to Run Userge on Docker.